mbarkhau/sbk/lit/030_user_guide.md

 ### Web Wallets: Leaked by Design

 The most common case for a leaked coin is a web wallet, where your keys are in a certain sense leaked by design.
 The service provider of your wallet has control over your keys or if they don't then they might send you a software update to leak your keys.
-Note that this is not simply a question of whether or not you can trust in the good intentions and well aligned business interests of the service provider of a wallet, it is also a question of how competent they are to protect a masive honey pot (your wallet and those of all of their other users) from attackers (who might even be employees of the company) that what to take your keys.
+Note that this is not simply a question of whether or not you can trust in the good intentions and well aligned business interests of the service provider of a wallet, it is also a question of how competent they are to protect a massive honey pot (your wallet and those of all of their other users) from attackers (who might even be employees of the company) that what to take your keys.

 SBK is not a service provider, has no access to your keys and can be audited for